 In stressful situations you may get really tired.
 Your body has been conditioned to make you feel tired… it’s less painful than actually dealing with the situation.
 Re-frame how you perceive stress.
 This is an opportunity to grow.
 Set an intention.
 Be clear on what you want to accomplish in dealing with this stressful situation and how you want to grow from it.

-Try doing the opposite of your avoidance habit.
-If there are situations or people that you’ve been avoiding, then it’s time to find ways of facing these issues.
-Maybe it’s you’re isolating.
-Avoiding organizing clutter, personal finance, studying for an exam, learning to drive… take small steps to address this.
+Try an experiment and do the opposite of your avoidance habit.
+If there are situations or people that you’ve been avoiding, find ways of facing these issues.
+Maybe you’re isolating.
+Avoiding organizing clutter, personal finance, studying for an exam, learning to drive… take small steps to address.
 It might feel impossible, but by taking that first step then you may feel far more capable to take a bigger step next time.